 The cornea may be clear, but it is an advanced component of your eye that helps you see.
 The smooth outermost layer shields, focuses light, and passes nutrients across your cornea.
 Although there aren’t any blood vessels in your cornea, there are thousands of nerve endings here.

 Past this layer, other layers heal and give shape to the cornea as a whole.
 The furthest back layers support your immune system and balance eye fluids to alleviate pressure.
-If you are encountering vision issues at night or during the day, give our team of doctors a call by phone at (877) 852-8463 to schedule an appointment.
+If you are encountering vision issues at night or during the day, give our team of doctors a call by phone at (877) 852-8463 to request an appointment.
 Our team of cornea specialists and ophthalmologists in Adrian, MI will perform an exam of your eyes to diagnose the source of your inadequate vision.
 Our team has the equipment and skills necessary to examine the individual layers of the cornea.

 How Does a Cornea Help Eyesight?